victorbobkov/venue-explorer/README.md

 #### Backend
 - **[Node.js](https://nodejs.org/):** Handles the server-side logic of the application.
 - **[Express](https://expressjs.com/):** A minimal and flexible Node.js web application framework that provides robust set of features to develop web and mobile applications.
+- **[SQLite3](https://www.npmjs.com/package/sqlite3):** A C library that provides a lightweight disk-based database.
+SQLite3 does not require a separate server process and allows access to the database using a nonstandard variant of the SQL query language.
 - **[Dotenv](https://www.npmjs.com/package/dotenv):** A zero-dependency module that loads environment variables from a `.env` file into `process.env`.
 - **[Node-Telegram-Bot-API](https://www.npmjs.com/package/node-telegram-bot-api):** A Node.js module to interact with the official Telegram Bot API.